Union for Peace and Democracy: History

 Despite playing an important role in the rise of Pierre Nkurunziza to the Presidency, Radjabu was expelled from the CNDD–FDD in 2007 and imprisoned for plotting to overthrow the government.
 Radjabu re-activated the UPD, installing his cousin Mohamed Feruzi as party leader.
 Radjabu continued to run the party from prison however.
 The UPD became popular within Burundi's small Muslim community from which the Radjabu family originates.

 During the political unrest in Burundi in 2015, the UPD's incumbent leader, Zedi Feruzi, was assassinated in Bujumbura.
 His killing on 23 May 2015, during protests against the Nkurunziza regime, caused a deepening of the confrontation as the opposition suspended its participation in talks with the government.
+The UPD was originally part of the alliance of opposition parties known as CNARES but left in 2016.

-The party stood in the elections for the National Assembly in May 2020 but gained just 0.05% of the vote and won no seats.
+The UPD stood in the elections for the National Assembly in May 2020 but gained just 0.05% of the vote and won no seats.